Navigating Magellan through

 Final decisions regarding student attendance models offered to our families is the responsibility of the school’s Leadership Team.
 Advice and guidance is offered by our Health & Safety Advisory Committee – a group of parent volunteers who work in health and education fields with “on the ground” advice on best practices and trends.

-If my child is attending 100% online, can I switch them to the hybrid program (and vice versa)?
+If my child is attending 100% online, can I switch them to the hybrid or on-campus program (and vice versa)?
 If so, how often can we make a change and when?

 Yes!
-Based upon family preferences, students can switch between the hybrid and 100% online academic models every 6 weeks.
+Based upon family preferences, students can switch between the on-campus or hybrid and 100% online academic models every 6 weeks.
 Please submit your request by email to the section head overseeing your child’s grade (Sagrario Argüelles for 1st-5th and Nicolas Puga for 6th-8th).
+Please note that students are able to move into our on-campus or hybrid model based upon availability.

 Questions about Health & Safety at Magellan during COVID-19